NathanKell/COM/Readme_COM.txt

 *Taurus Capsule
 *TiberDyne Shuttles (just the nosecones)
 *Reaching for the Clouds by NathanKell
-*Kommit Nucleonics (in particular the smallest NTR, the ltby5000; the others aren't touched)
+*FTmN Atomic Rockets (in particular the smallest NTR, the ltby5000; the others aren't touched) *HotRockets

 Description:
 This mod was developed to support Crotchety Old Modders in our fulfillment of the Mars mission challenge in the Kerbin Cup.
-It includes the follow additions and changes:
+It includes the following additions and changes:
 *Redone FX by ferram4 for all engines we used, with proper underexpansion effects *The AJ10-131 (subscale SPS), used in COM-verse Gemini *A redone Gemini Service Module used in COM-verse Gemini